Acer Aspire: Switch 11

 Acer Aspire Switch 11 was announced in September 2014, as a larger 11.6-inch version, that was planned for release in November.
 There are two models of the Acer Aspire Switch 11: The Acer Aspire Switch 11 SW5-111 with an Intel Atom Z3735 processor, 2 GB RAM, and a resolution display, and the Acer Aspire Switch 11 SW5-171 with an Intel Core i3 processor, 4 GB RAM, and a resolution display.

 Laptop models

 The Aspire series was introduced in 2017 with four main models: 1, 3, 5 and 7.
 In 2018, the Aspire 6 was launched exclusively for Malaysia.
-The Aspire 6 is simply an Aspire 5 with a Captain America-inspired aesthetics.
+The Aspire 6 is simply an Aspire 5 with Captain America-inspired aesthetics.
 As with many Windows laptops, different models may have different specification in different parts of the world, but most of the Aspire laptops, produced from 2005 to 2012, were developed with a standardized modular internal design (known as Intel Common Building Block).
 The latest models are the Aspire 14 AI and Aspire 16 AI.